 Checklist for successful online test-taking

 Recommended computer and internet connection:

-The Canvas Student mobile app should not be used for any high-risk activities such as submitting assignments or quizzes—important tasks and assessments should be completed on a desktop or laptop computer instead.
+Please note: The Canvas Student mobile app should not be used for any high-stakes activities such as submitting assignments or quizzes—important tasks and assessments should be completed on a desktop or laptop computer instead.

 - Use a computer with a wired internet connection (avoid dial-up, no wireless, no satellite), we suggest checking the speed and quality (e.g., U. of T. Speedtest for computers on campus) of your network connection.
-You want a speed faster than (more than) 3.84 Mpbs.
+You want a speed faster than (more than) 512 kbps.